angulardart/site-angulardart/src/angular/tutorial/index.md

 You'll cover a lot of ground at an introductory level, and you'll find many links to pages with greater depth.

-When you're done with this tutorial, the app will look like this <live-example name="toh-6"></live-example>.
+When you're done with this tutorial, the app will look like this {% example_ref toh-6 %}{% endexample_ref %}.

 ## The end game